All Virginia adults are eligible for coronavirus vaccine appointments. But some are still waiting.

 She worried young people who are unwilling to continue checking websites for available appointments will get frustrated and give up.

 Other Northern Virginia localities have differing rules.
-Arlington officials on Friday began inviting people registered under Phase 2 to book appointments, and will continue to prioritize Phase 1 people who sign up now, county health district spokeswoman Jessica Baxter said.
+Arlington officials on Friday began inviting people registered under Phase 2 to book appointments and will continue to prioritize Phase 1 people who sign up now, county health district spokeswoman Jessica Baxter said.

-Public health officials in Fairfax and Arlington said residents registered under Phase 2 who did not want to wait for the state to invite them to make appointments should frequently check for appointments at pharmacies listed on the federal website vaccinefinder.org.
+Public health officials in Fairfax and Arlington said residents registered under Phase 2 who did not want to wait for the state to invite them to make appointments should frequently check for appointments at pharmacies listed on the federal website VaccineFinder.org.

 Although all of the state is technically in Phase 2, pharmacy appointments fill up quickly and health departments are inviting people who preregistered to make appointments based on limited supply.
 Danny Avula, the state’s vaccine coordinator, said Monday that Pfizer and Moderna supplies are expected to remain flat for a few weeks.

-Another obstacle for Northern Virginia’s large immigrant populations is the fact that the federal website only offers appointments in English.
+Another obstacle for Northern Virginia’s large immigrant populations is the fact that the federal website to make appointments is only in English.

 Avula said Virginia will ask the Centers for Disease Control and Prevention, which developed the site, if it plans to include other languages.
-Non-English speakers can still make appointments through the state health department’s website, vaccinate.virginia.gov, he said.
+Non-English speakers can still make appointments through vaccinate.virginia.gov, the state health department’s website, he said.

 The new federally funded mass clinic can accommodate multiple languages, with access to remote interpreters available near the facility’s reception area.
-Northam on Monday toured the former store, where boxes of hand sanitizer, masks and Band Aids replaced Ralph Lauren clothes and other goods in the cavernous space that symbolized the pandemic’s devastating impacts to the state’s economy.
+Northam on Monday toured the former store, where boxes of hand sanitizer, masks and Band-Aids replaced Ralph Lauren clothes and other goods in the cavernous space that symbolized the pandemic’s devastating impacts on the state’s economy.

-In Virginia, 39.9 percent of residents — or 3.4 million people — have received at least one dose as of Monday, according to state health department data.
+In Virginia, 39.9 percent of residents — or 3.4 million people — had received at least one dose as of Monday, according to state health department data.
 Maryland is a close second with 39.9 percent of residents with one dose as of Monday.

 In D.C., about 30 percent of residents received at least one dose as of Friday, according to D.C.
 Health data.